IsaacXu0808/Qyay-Web-App/README.md

 * (1) The attendees can upvote questions by clicking a thumb icon on the side of a question.

 * (2) The organizer can press a tag beside the ID of a question to mark it as "Answered".
-The attendees can also see this status of questions (the tags).
-All users can select a check-box to hide the answered questions.
+The attendees can also see the status of questions (the tags).
+All users can select a checkbox to hide the answered questions.

 * (3) The web page will do polling to update the question list so that the users (both organizers and attendees) can view the list in a real-time sense.
-The updated information includes the IDs, the content and the numbers of vote of the questions as well as whether or not they have been answered.
+The updated information includes the IDs, the content and the numbers of votes of the questions as well as whether or not they have been answered.

 * (4) The users can sort the questions by  either their IDs or their numbers of votes.
 By default, the order of the questions follows the IDs.

 To conclude, the following four user stories are implemented.
-In addition, users cam hide answered questions.
+In addition, users can hide answered questions.

 Must-have: